2 Stanford economists win Nobel prize for improving auctions

-STOCKHOLM (AP) — Two American economists won the Nobel Prize for improving how auctions work, research that underlies much of today’s economy — from the way Google sells advertising to the way telecoms companies acquire airwaves from the government.
+STOCKHOLM (AP) — Auctions are everywhere in today’s economy.
+They determine how Google sells ads, what price consumers end up paying for electricity, and the way governments sell off the public airwaves to telecom companies and broadcasters.

+For helping make auctions run more efficiently, two Americans on Monday won the Nobel prize for economics.

-The discoveries of Paul R. Milgrom and Robert B. Wilson, both of Stanford University, “have benefitted sellers, buyers and taxpayers around the world,” the Nobel Committee said.
+The discoveries of Paul R. Milgrom and Robert B. Wilson, both of Stanford University, “have benefited sellers, buyers and taxpayers around the world,” the Nobel Committee said.

-Wilson was once Milgrom’s Ph.D. adviser, and the two also happen to be neighbors.
-Reached by phone at his home in California, Milgrom said he received news of their win “in a strange way.”
+Wilson, 83, was once Milgrom’s Ph.D. adviser, and the two also happen to be neighbors.
+Reached by phone at his home in California, Milgrom, 72, said he received news of their win “in a strange way.”

 “I got a knock at my door from Bob Wilson,” he told The Associated Press.

-“It’s nice to have their respect but their affection as well,” he said.

-Technically known as the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, the award was established in 1969 and is now widely considered one of the Nobel prizes.
+Security camera footage at Milgrom’s home captured the moment.
+Wilson knocked on Milgrom’s door in the dead of night and spoke into the intercom.
+“Paul,’’ he said.
+“It’s Bob Wilson.
+You’ve won the Nobel Prize.’’
+Awakened, Milgrom stammered for a moment and then said: “Wow.’’

 The two men tackled the tricky problem of making auctions work efficiently.
-The committee said Wilson’s work showed “why rational bidders tend to place bids below their own best estimate of the common value.”
+The committee said Wilson’s work showed “why rational bidders tend to place bids below their own best estimate of the common value” — which could mean the item goes for less than it’s worth and perhaps not to the buyer who most wants it, neither of which is supposed to happen if the auction is working properly.

+“Auctions ask and answer the most fundamental questions in economics: Who should get the goods and at what prices?’’ said economist Peter Cramton, a former student of Wilson’s now at the University of Maryland and the University of Cologne in Germany.
+The winners’ work provides guidance about “how to price and allocate scarce goods — radio spectrum, electricity, financial securities, and many more.’’

 The work is about more than money.
 Some governments, for example, auction off the right to pollute in hopes of reducing emissions; cleaner companies can resell unneeded rights to dirtier ones, creating a financial incentive for companies to make their operations greener.
 “The objective is not always to maximize the revenue for the seller but also can have a societal objective,” said Nobel Committee member Ingrid Werner.

 One problem in auctions is the so-called winner’s curse.
 If buyers are vying to purchase, say, fishing rights, they have to make bids without knowing what the price of fish will be in the future.
-They begin to worry that they will only prevail by overpaying, and they can respond by scaling back their offers.
-The problem is especially acute when some bidders have more information than others.
+They run the risk of winning the auction only by overpaying.
+To compensate, they tend to shave their bids.

-A solution to the curse, Wilson and Milgrom’s research showed, is for the seller to provide as much information as possible before the bidding begins, perhaps providing an independent appraisal of the value of the item being sold.
+A solution, according to the research by Wilson and Milgrom, is for the seller to provide as much information as possible before the bidding begins, perhaps providing an independent appraisal of the item being sold.
+Solving the problem doesn’t just help the seller get a better price; it helps make sure the item being auctioned goes to the bidder likely to make the most efficient use of it — a key goal of economic policy.

-They also tackled the “snake in the grass strategy,” Wilson said.
-This involves a company keeping its interest in the item being sold secret for most of the auction and then making the winning bid at the last minute.

-“It’s like sniping an eBay auction,” Wilson told the AP, adding that they designed rules that force bidders to reveal their interest earlier on.

-Their research has had a big impact on the telecommunications industry, where private companies seek licenses from the government to use publicly owned radio frequencies for everything from mobile phone calls to internet payments.
+Their research has had a big impact on the telecommunications industry, where private companies seek government licenses to use publicly owned radio frequencies for everything from mobile phone calls to internet payments.

 Before the 1990s, the U.S. government essentially conducted “beauty contests’’ to hand out the frequencies, letting companies make their case for getting the licenses.
 The approach encouraged aggressive lobbying but didn’t raise much money for the Treasury.